opendocsg/slw-judgments-backfill/2018_SGHC_70/report.md

  ... the reserve or fund of powers, a residual source of powers, which the court may draw upon as necessary whenever it is just or equitable to do so , and in particular to ensure the observance of the due process of law , to prevent improper vexation or oppression , to do justice between the parties ... [emphasis added in italics and bold italics]

-This definition has received judicial endorsement from the Court of Appeal in _Wee Soon Kim Anthony v Law Society of Singapore_ [2001] 2 SLR(R) 821 at [27], where the Court added that “[i]n each instance the court must exercise [its inherent jurisdiction] judiciously” and that the “essential touchstone” is one of “need”.
+This definition has received judicial endorsement from the Court of Appeal in _Wee Soon Kim Anthony v Law Society of Singapore_ <span class="citation">[2001] 2 SLR(R) 821</span> at [27], where the Court added that “[i]n each instance the court must exercise [its inherent jurisdiction] judiciously” and that the “essential touchstone” is one of “need”.
 The Court also made it clear that where O 92 r 4 is concerned, there are no rigid criteria or tests to be fulfilled in determining whether the court can exercise this discretion.

 77     With these guiding principles in mind, should this court exercise its inherent powers under O 92 r 4 in favour of the Defendant?
 As I have stated, the Defendant had sought to tug at the heartstrings of the court by arguing that the fourth instalment that was due on 18 December 2017 was ultimately made on 29 December 2017, a mere delay of 11 days.
 Furthermore, the Defendant was prepared to pay the fifth and final instalment on 15 January 2018, but was rejected by the Plaintiff.
 Moreover, the Defendant submitted that this delay did not cause any prejudice to the Plaintiff.
 In my view, this was a _gross_ mischaracterisation of the facts.